WilhelmOks/JoyRant/README.md

 It's built with SwiftUI and it is utilizing it for the vast majority of the app's functions and UI.

+## Support

+Please file an issue in the "Issues" tab or contact me at wilhelm.oks@gmx.de

 ## Current state of development

 ✅ Log in and log out